Water Quality & New Home Build

 Well Water Quality

 Three recent experiences have highlighted the need for improved water testing and awareness of potential contaminants in rural areas of the country.
-The absence of odour, colour, or bacterial contamination does not indicate that water is safe and in accordance with the Canadian Drinking Water Quality Guidelines.
+The absence of odour, colour, or bacterial contamination does not indicate that water is safe.

 Jet Pumps Risks & Solutions